hoangsonww/The-MovieVerse-Database/.github/README.md

 # The MovieVerse App

 Welcome to The MovieVerse - your digital compass to the cinematic universe.
 Created by [Son Nguyen](https://github.com/hoangsonww) in 2023, this application is designed to serve as a bridge connecting movie enthusiasts with an extensive collection of films across various genres and periods.
 Dive into an ocean of narratives, where stories come to life, right at your fingertips.
-This app is available at [https://movie-verse.com](https://movie-verse.com), and will soon also be available on the App Store and Google Play Store.
+This app is available at [https://movie-verse.com](https://movie-verse.com).

 ---